parthpaliwal-49/AI-ML-Practise/README.md

 ### 18. **Bias and Fairness:**
    - **Considerations:** Detecting and mitigating biases in models to ensure fair outcomes.
    - **Metrics:** Equal Opportunity, Demographic Parity.

-These notes cover a broad range of machine learning concepts commonly encountered in interviews and practical applications.
-Further studying and hands-on experience with real-world datasets and projects will deepen your understanding of these topics.